AshampooSystems/boden/docs/docs/guides/fundamentals/properties.md

 						 // is implicitly deleted
 ```

-If your struct or class needs to be copy-constructible, you may
+If your struct or class needs to be copy constructible, you may
 implement a custom copy constructor:

 ```c++
 struct Person